EVENT CANCELED DUE TO COVID-19

-We’ll hold a variety of fencing tournaments, most likely including a triple elimination progressive forms tournament and perhaps a round robin as well.
+We’ll hold a variety of fencing tournaments, most likely including a triple elimination progressive forms tournament, a single-elim “Blacksword” tournament, and perhaps a round robin as well.
 Their Excellencies will be choosing a new Baronial champion from the Tir-y-Don participants.

 “Teach me a Lesson” or “The Master becomes the Student” pickups: Everyone is encouraged to challenge another fencer who has a higher fencing or A&S award and teach them a lesson.
 This can be

 - Teach them a play or concept from a historic martial art (HMA) or